Kyligence/mdx-kylin/en/README.md

 ### Granular Data Access Control

-MDX for Kylin provides access control for all semantic information in the dataset to meet the needs of enterprise-level analytics platforms for data security management.
+MDX for Kylin provides access control for all semantic information in the dataset to meet the needs of analytics platforms for data security management.